hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/development-tools.md

         tar xvzf fabric-dev-servers.tar.gz

-2. Choose which version of Fabric to use.
-For v0.6 this needs to be set explicitly as follows.
+2. Choose which version of Fabric to use.  {{site.data.conrefs.hlf_full}} v1.0 is highly recommended and the default.
+If for some reason v0.6 needs to be installed, you can set it explicitly as follows:

         export FABRIC_VERSION=hlfv0.6

-    {{site.data.conrefs.hlf_full}} v1.0-RC is the default, but to 'unset' the v0.6, or to be explicit in using v1 use this command
+    {{site.data.conrefs.hlf_full}} To 'unset' a v0.6 export, or to be explicit in using v1 Fabric, use this command

         export FABRIC_VERSION=hlfv1